IntelLabs/Open-Omics-Acceleration-Framework/applications/AutoDock-Vina-1.2.2/README.md

 ```

 ### 7. Run the Docker Container
-Before running the Docker container, check if the Docker image with name `docker_vina` has been successfully generated or not:
+Before running the Docker container, verify that the Docker image named `docker_vina` has been successfully generated:
 ```bash
 docker images | grep docker_vina
 ```
-If the image is listed, proceed to run the Docker container and execute vina:
+If the image is listed, proceed to run the Docker container and execute  Autodock Vina:

 ```bash
 docker run -it -v $INPUT_VINA:/input -v $OUTPUT_VINA:/output <docker_image_name> sh -c "cd /input && vina --receptor protein.pdbqt --ligand rand-1.pdbqt --out /output/rand-1_out.pdbqt --center_x 16.459 --center_y -19.946 --center_z -5.850 --size_x 18 --size_y 18 --size_z 18 --seed 1234 --exhaustiveness 64"
 ```
 This command will run AutoDock Vina on your receptor and ligand files, placing the result in the `output_local` directory.
+For `5wlo` protein output folder will be `5wlo_output`.

 ### 8. Expected Output